On this page

 This expert consensus document was produced under the leadership of Dr Ernie Marshall for the Acute Oncology Advisory Group, with wide consultation from across the UK.

-Tumour site guidance
+Tumour site specific guidance

 Head and neck cancers